Andrew-R-Lawler/go-react-server/README.md

 # go-react-server
-Template for a full-stack crud application using TypeScript, React, Golang, and PostgreSQL.
+Template for a full-stack application using TypeScript, React, Golang, and PostgreSQL.

 ## Table of Contents